Reflections on the design, applications and implementations of the normative specification language eFLINT: Running Example

 The actor of an action can also be named explicitly:

-This act-type declaration uses a form of constructor application with implicit arguments to create an instance of \lstinline-bid-.
-The \lstinline-int- field of \lstinline-bid- distinguishes bids from the same bidder.
-The implicit arguments to \lstinline-bid- -- namely \lstinline-bidder-, \lstinline-object-, \lstinline-price- -- are copied directly from the arguments to \lstinline+place-bid+.
-A detailed explanation of constructor application with implicit propagation is provided in \myref{sec:design}.
-The \lstinline-Conditioned by- clause establishes (extra) conditions\footnote{\lstinline-Holds when- and \lstinline-Derived from- clauses are disjuntive. \lstinline-Conditioned by- clauses are conjunctive.} for instances to be enabled.
-In this example, bids are only allowed on displayed objects and must involve a price higher than any previous bid.
+This action-type declaration uses a form of constructor application with implicit fields to create an instance of \lstinline-bid-.
+The explicit field \lstinline-int- distinguishes bids from the same bidder.
+The implicit fields \lstinline-bidder-, \lstinline-object-, and \lstinline-price- are copied directly from the fields of the triggered instance of \lstinline+place-bid+, i.e., \lstinline-bidder = bidder-, \lstinline-price = price-, etc. The \lstinline-Conditioned by- clause establishes preconditions for instances to be \textit{enabled} and actions to be \textit{permitted}.
+For an instance to be enabled, it must hold true by being created or derived, and all its preconditions must hold.
+A prohibition is the negation of a permission and performing a prohibited action results in a violation.
+In this example, bids are only permitted on displayed objects and must involve a price higher than any previous bid.

-A \emph{physical} action, as opposed to the previous \emph{institutional} actions, is always enabled and only raises violations when it synchronises with an institutional action raising a violation.
-The act-type declared below intuitively captures the \emph{qualification} of the action of raising one's hand at an auction as placing a bid on the item currently on display with a price higher than the previous bid.
+A \emph{physical} action, as opposed to the previous \emph{institutional} actions, holds by default and is permitted unless it \textit{synchronises} with an institutional action that is prohibited.
+Unlike an institutional action, a physical action can thus be disabled and permitted.
+The intuition is that conditions on physical actions constrain ability, not permission.
+The physical action-type below intuitively captures the \emph{qualification} of a bidder raising their hand at an auction as placing a higher bid on the item currently on display.

-The consequence of synchronising an action A with an action B is that A inherits all the pre- and post-conditions of B, effectively triggering B whenever A is triggered.
+The consequence of synchronising an action A with an action B is that A inherits all the pre- and postconditions of B, effectively triggering B whenever A is triggered.
 The `synchronises with' relation is directional: in the above, \lstinline+raise-hand+ is not triggered if \lstinline+place-bid+ were to be triggered.
-The relation is transitive and potentially cyclic\footnote{Cycles are easy to detect and resolve as semantically the transitively closed set of synchronised actions is simultaneously triggered.}.
+The relation is transitive and potentially cyclic\footnote{Cycles are easy to detect and resolve.
+Semantically, the transitively closed set of synchronised actions is triggered synchronously.}.
+In the above, the type \lstinline-increment- is used as a parameter through which it is determined how much higher the current bid is compared to the previous.
+The additional derivation rules for \lstinline-price- are needed to enable those specific instances of \lstinline+place-bid+ that can be triggered by the next occurrences of \lstinline+raise-hand+.